OdayAli2249/Q-Interpreter/README.md

 The development of the Q Interpreter involved defining context-free grammars in the `.jj` file, where JavaCC facilitates the inclusion of code during the parsing process.
 This is where the construction of tree nodes takes place, ensuring the representation of Q code in the form of a parse tree.

-Through this project, I delved into the realm of compiler design, exploring how programming languages function and culminating in the development of a sophisticated interpreter for a custom language.
-The Q Interpreter serves as a testament to my exploration and understanding of compiler design principles and language interpretation techniques.

 ### Flow Chart
 ![Flow Chart](images/chart.png)

 As I reflect on this project, I recognize its significance in my journey as a programmer.
 It stands as a testament to my curiosity and determination to understand the intricacies of compiler design and language interpretation.
-Through the Q Interpreter, I not only explored the depths of compiler theory but also honed my skills in software development and problem-solving.
+Through the Q Interpreter, I not only explored the depths of compiler theory but also honed my abilities in software development and problem-solving.

 What makes the Q programming language special is its foundation in exploration and understanding of how programming languages function.
 In addition, I intentionally designed Q with very concise tokens, drawing inspiration from Python, to minimize the need for excessive typing when forming programs.
 This design choice aims to create an easy-to-use programming language, making it accessible to both novice and experienced programmers alike.
 By combining simplicity with the principles of language design and interpretation, Q offers a unique platform for experimentation and learning in the realm of programming language development.